Asquera/eson-couch_potato/README.md

 Parent.to_mapping # { "Parent" => {:properties => {:title => .... }}}
 ```

-Nested documents will be indexed as nested documents.
+Nested documents will be indexed using the native `nested` type in ElasticSearch.
+This is currently not configurable.

 Mappings can be published as ElasticSearch templates, which is recommendable: